MidMichOnline/MidMichOnline/_pages/protected.md

   http://www.shepherdareahistoricalsociety.org/protected/
 published: true
 ---
-<p>The content you are trying to access is only available to members.
-Sorry.</p>
+The content you are trying to access is only available to members.
+Sorry.